vgsantoniazzi/harsh/README.md

 ## Welcome to Harsh

-Harsh is a C compiler written in C.
+Harsh is a C precompiler written in C.

 ## Getting Started